vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-product-details-page.md

 }
 ```

-When related products are identified, they are presented as in the following:
+When related products are identified, they are displayed as the following:

 ![Related products](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/vtex-io-documentation-building-a-product-details-page-4.png)